Beyond Westminster

 Resisting the Neoliberal University

 In 2014, I moved to Bath to study for a PhD at a university that was confident, growing and acclaimed.
+Three years later, I am finishing my thesis at a university embroiled in scandal.
+What went wrong?

 The Challenges of Solidarity: IWGB and The Struggle Against Outsourcing

-The Independent Workers of Great Britain (IWGB) union has been organising, in its words, ‘some of the most vulnerable and under-represented workers in the UK’ since August 2012.
+The Independent Workers of Great Britain (IWGB) union has been organising, in its own words, ‘some of the most vulnerable and under-represented workers in the UK’ since August 2012.

 ACORN Manchester and the Fight for Housing Justice